emavap/HeatingControl/README.md

 - **Device Trackers**: One or more device trackers for presence detection (optional)
 - **Automatic Heating**: Master enable/disable switch for automatic heating
-- **Only Scheduled Devices Active**: If enabled, devices not in any schedule remain off.
-If disabled, devices not in schedules will be on when someone is home (default: false)

 ### Step 2: Select Climate Devices